 The Adjutant General, then Brigadier General John Blair, convened a group of legislators and representatives from major veteran service organizations called the New Hampshire State Veterans Council.
 This council met quarterly to discuss cemetery issues, interface with the public and private groups for fund raising activities, elicit support of various veteran organizations, and assist the Adjutant General’s Department with plans for future development of the cemetery.

 In May 2000 it was determined that if the cemetery wanted to accept donations, there was no mechanism in place to do so.
-In addition, donations alreaady received were being placed in a non-lapsing, non-interest bearing State account.
+In addition, donations already received were being placed in a non-lapsing, interest-free State account.
 The establishment of a non-profit organization seemed appropriate solution whereby outside veteran and civic groups, individuals, businesses etc. would be able to make tax-deductible donations to support the cemetery.
 Additionally, the received funds could be invested to grow and keep up with or exceed inflation, building an endowment to support the cemetery long term.

 In February of 2001, under the leadership of the Adjutant General, Major General John E. Blair, a Charter was drafted and the New Hampshire Veterans Cemetery Association, Inc. (NHVCA) was established as a Charitable 501 (c) (3) Organization.